-Lacrosse is a sport that may not be as well-known as football or basketball, but it’s extremely popular in certain areas of the world.
+While not as widely known a sport as football or basketball, lacrosse is extremely popular in certain areas of the world.

 Lacrosse can be played by men, women, or children.
 It can be played recreationally or in competitive leagues for elementary through college-age youths.
 Adults also can play the game recreationally or even professionally.

 Men’s lacrosse requires quite a bit of equipment to play the game safely, as it can be physical.
 Helmets, padded gloves, shoulder pads, mouthguards, and arm guards all are required to keep a player safe, among other items.